arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 ## Lectures and labs

-- All lectures will be held online, with either a pre-recorded link or a live stream provided.
+- All lectures will be held online, with either a pre-recorded link or a live stream via Zoom or other platforms provided.
 	- Feel free to ask questions via **Slack**.
 - The lectures will be updated via TimeEdit.
 - Laboratory sessions will be led by teacher and TAs on campus.
 See schedule.